takkun-mint/FallGuysTools/README.md

   ○ `2025.8.0.0 (19/08/2025 update)` <br>
   ・ We have added an alert feature for games that require players to be aware of the number of players who have cleared the round and the time limit before the round begins. <br>
-  ・ In the point round, if there is no difference with the clear border, it will be displayed as “±0”. <br>
+  ・ In survival rounds for points and squads, if there is no difference from the clear border, it will be displayed as “±0.”  <br>
   ・ In the program, we transferred numerous localization-related texts that had been entered directly into the program to a database and made localization adjustments. <br>
   ・ Fixed an issue where loading a round with inappropriate round settings by the operator would cause unexpected behavior on the Tools side. <br>
   ・ Fixed an issue where the remaining time timer displayed in the main window during a round would not update. <br>